stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 4. Or fall back to the _required_ properties.

-This algorithm is implemented in the following local helper that maps the memory requirements filter to candidate memory types and applied a predicate:
+This algorithm is implemented in the following local helper that maps the memory requirements filter to candidate memory types and applies a predicate:

 ```java
 private MemoryType select(VkMemoryRequirements reqs, MemoryProperties<?> props) throws AllocationException {